klsoft-web/yii3-user/README.md

 # YII3-USER

 The package provides an implementation of the AuthenticationMethodInterface that allows redirection to a protected route after successful authentication.
+It also releases the CookieLogin class with the extends method withCookieSecure(), which allows you to configure CookieLogin for an HTTP connection.

 ## Requirement